Bm1206/Engineered-Biopolymer-Composite-an-affordable-carbon-negative-alternative-to-concrete/README.md

 ## Code provided in repository: :computer:

+In this repository, three different scripts have been provided for the following purposes.

+1. Developing the Design guide predicting compressive strength of Engineered Biopolymer Composite (Figure 2 d)
+2. Calculating the statistical descriptors from segemented microCT images
+3. Calculating the carbon footprint of manufacturing EBC worldwide.

 ### Calculating statistical descriptors from MicroCT data

 ***This description refers to the script*** → [Statistical_Descriptor_Calculator.py](Code/Statistical%20Descriptors/Statistical_Descriptor_Calculator.py)